MEET THE TEAM

 IMM was born out of a desire to channel her professional music therapy, teaching, performing and leadership expertise into a venture that brings about positive social change for local communities.

-Emily Abbott is the Programme Director for Intergenerational Music Making.
+Emily Abbott is the Programme Manager for Intergenerational Music Making, the UK’s pioneer for intergenerational music projects.
 She has designed and lead several successful programmes and initiatives working ‘on the ground’ with the community, care homes, hospitals and schools in order to tackle isolation and loneliness and promote strong, creative communities.

 Emily works with vulnerable groups, including those living with Dementia, their carers and those suffering from mental health issues, both young and old.